OUR POSITIONS

 Petting Zoos are associated with a busy public place filled with noisy crowds and is a highly unsuitable environment for animals.
 Being man-handled for long periods of time can be a stressful and traumatic experience for most animals.
 Furthermore, petting zoos contribute to a cruel cycle of breeding, abandonment and premature death.
 AWLQ believes that all animals have inherent value, regardless of their usefulness to humans and opposes any form of animal exploitation for human profit and entertainment.

-AWLQ opposes the use of all animals in circuses and calls for a ban on the grounds of the inability for these animals to express their natural behaviour due to unsuitable living arrangements and constant travel as well as the distress and possible injury caused by the tricks demanded in their performance.
+AWLQ opposes the use of all animals in circuses and calls for a ban on the grounds of the inability for these animals to express their natural behaviour due to unsuitable living arrangements and constant travel, as well as the distress and possible injury caused by the tricks demanded in their performance.
 AWLQ opposes any form of animal exploitation for human profit or entertainment.

 Chicken hatching in kindergartens, pre-schools and schools is not an ethical activity.
-These activities do not teach children bringing life into the world means having a permanent responsibility for the life created.
+These activities do not teach children that bringing life into the world means having a permanent responsibility for the life created.
 Being raised in this environment means the chicks miss out on being with their motherly hen, who will teach them how to survive.

 Every year, thousands of chickens are born in pre-schools, kindergartens, and primary schools.
 Once they have served their purpose, their fate is uncertain, particularly that of roosters.
 Many of these animals often end up in shelters or are euthanised.